Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-target/target-api-reference.md

 ## resetExperience

-This API resets the user's experience by removing the visitor identifiers and resetting Target session.
-Invoking this API also removes previously set Target user ID and custom visitor IDs, Target Edge Host and session information from persistent storage.
+This API resets the user's experience by removing the visitor identifiers and resetting the Target session.
+Invoking this API also removes previously set Target user ID and custom visitor IDs, Target Edge Host, and the session information from persistent storage.

 {% tabs %}
 {% tab title="Android" %}